danneu/hansel/README.md

 Middleware functions let you run logic before the request hits the handler and after the response leaves the handler.

-For example, a cookie-parsing middleware function would parse a request's "Cookie" header and attach it as a `.cookies` map on the request for downstream middleware/handlers to access.

-And once the response is coming back upstream, it would convert the response's `.cookies` map to zero or more "Set-Cookie" headers.

-All of this logic would be contained in a single function.

 Because `Middleware` is a typealias, these are equivalent:

 ``` swift